selfdriven-foundation/selfdriven-network/docs/pages/human-interface.md

 # The Human Interface

+- Your data - protected
+- Collective engagement - community / organisation.
+- Human verification
+- Discoverability - supporting human/practition in the loop

-### Design Principles
+### Guiding Concepts

 - Keep data protected as close to the human as possible.
 - Establish identity and trust using SSI.
-- Share the minimum required to help with collective organisation. ie as required by a community.
+- Share the minimum required to help with collective organisation. e.g. as required by a community.

 ### Hosted Interfaces